README.1ST

 5. Sorting options, whether to sort by relevance (the default) or by other configured sorting options with ascending and descending options available.
 Any Solr field can be configured to be used as a sorting option.
 And multi-sort orders are available, allowing progressive sorting on more than one field.

-6. Pagination options - the Panl server returns all information needed to build a pagination system, number of results, number of results shown per page and the current page number.
+6. Pagination options, the Panl server returns all information needed to build a pagination system, number of results, number of results shown per page, and the current page number.

-8. Timing information about how long the Panl server took to build and return the results (including how much time the Solr server took to find and return the results).
+8. Timing information, About how long the Panl server took to build and return the results (including how much time the Solr server took to find and return the results).

-9. The results - the fields that are returned with the documents and are shown in the results sections which are configured by the CaFUPs.
+9. The results, the fields that are returned with the documents and are shown in the results sections which are configured by the CaFUPs.
 Multiple field sets can be configured for the collection, allowing different groups of fields to be returned for different URL paths.
 In the image, only two fields are configured for this CaFUP, namely Brand, and Pencil Model.

 'Simple' Panl Results Explainer